 What to Expect in the Personal Injury Claims Process

-The claims process can seem complex.
-But our Durham personal injury lawyers handle all the details of your case from start to finish.
+The personal injury claim process can seem complex.
+But our Durham personal injury lawyers handle all the details of your legal case from start to finish.
 Here’s what you can expect:

 - We will start by notifying the insurance company that we represent you.
-We will ask them to direct all of their communications to us.
+We will ask them to direct all of their communications to our personal injury attorneys.

 - We will then investigate and assess your personal injury claim.
 We typically call witnesses, visit the scene of your accident, and obtain medical bills, medical records, wage loss records, and other documentation of damages.

-- Our team will consult with you to evaluate your injury claim and decide an amount to demand from the insurance company.
+- Our legal team will consult with you to evaluate your personal injury claim and decide an amount to demand from the insurance company.

 - We’ll then send a demand to the insurance company and attempt to negotiate a settlement of your personal injury claim.